 When we measure from zero, there are always two numbers that are the same distance away but in opposite directions.
 We call these numbers opposites.
 For example,

 The positive integers are more than zero and the negative integers are less than zero.
 Therefore, integers can be used to describe real-world situations, which represent quantities that are more or less than zero.
 This is what we will discuss here.

-Suppose that Hannah has a bank account.
-If the bank account contains $50, then Hannah has $50 to spend.
+Suppose that Sarah has a bank account.
+If the bank account contains $50, then Sarah has $50 to spend.
 We can represent this amount with the positive integer 50 because she has an amount that is more than zero.